ShekinahMaxwell/Azure_NetworkComputing/README.md

 <img width="1440" alt="23final product " src="https://github.com/user-attachments/assets/c4680a41-ec7f-4f3a-ac4a-fa1cf448b6ea">
 </p>
 <p>
 Check Point.
 Here we have the same products for our VM2 that we did for VM1.
+This concludes steps 1-3.
 </P>
 <br />